justinlxiang/wearableElectronApp/README.md

         pyinstaller --onefile app.py db.py
         ```

     Ensure that the generated executables are placed in a /bin folder.
+You can specify the target architecture using the `--target` option for `pkg` and `--target-arch` option for `pyinstaller`.

 4. **Build the application:**
     ```sh
     npm run build
     ```

+    You can specify the target architecture for the build process by using the CLI flags --mac, --win, --linux to specify platforms`.

 ## Project Structure